DanielPoprawski/garden-harvest/to-do.md

 - Update carousel images
 - Realign front page icons
 - Add descriptive text with potential link to new About Us page
+- Add Google Reviews
+- Add a call to action on the page

+### Contact page

+- Add Google maps image